esnet/regio/README.md

 All input files are written in yaml.
 External blocks can be pulled in by using a `!include` directive which is an extension to the yaml syntax.

-There are two distinct types of input files which can be processed by the regio tools.
+The following are the distinct types of input files which can be processed by the regio tools.
 * Toplevel: Describes a complete FPGA PCIe register map along with all logic blocks contained in each PCIe BAR.
-* Block: Describes a single logic block which is typically included in a toplevel
+* Block: Describes a single logic block.
+Is typically included in a toplevel or a decoder.
+* Decoder: Describes a grouping of blocks and sub-decoders.
+Is included in a toplevel or parent decoder.

 Toplevel
 --------